Wilting plant in a dream in a terracotta pot on cracked dry earth

 Ask yourself: “Where did my inspiration and life force used to come from — and is that source still working?
 If not, what might become the new one?”

 Astrological note: A parched landscape suggests Saturn in Aries or Pluto transiting through the 5th house.
-Scorpio and Capricorn in the dry phases of their life cycle recognize this image easily.
+Scorpios and Capricorns in the dry phases of their life cycle recognize this image easily.
 If the Moon in its waning phase is now aspecting Saturn — you are in a period of completion that precedes a new cycle of nourishment.

 Unexpected: beneath the dry earth, moisture.
 Or dew on leaves.
 Or a small spring where none was expected.
 Something alive among the parched.

-Your Inner Sage speaks here, with something like a smile — the part that knows life hides where no one thinks to look.
-Finding water in parched earth is one of the most heartening and unexpected things the unconscious can show you.
+Your Inner Sage speaks here, with something like a smile: the part that knows life hides where no one thinks to look.
+Finding water in parched earth is an unexpected, life-giving image.
 It says: even in the driest stretch of your life, something alive is here.
 Small, unassuming — but real.

 Where exactly did you find the water?
 In a crack in the earth — a resource at the heart of the most visible crisis.
 In the roots of a tree — nourishment drawn from the depths, from what came before.
 In the air, in the dew — an unexpected source, almost invisible.
 Every detail is a clue about where in your waking life renewal might be waiting.